HoyteKashif/Monopoly/README.md

 - [ ] Player wealth is Calculated without the collective price of the buildings owned by this player

 ## TODO
-- [ ] Implement Chance card selection
+1. Implement Chance card selection: ("Go To Jail", "Make general repairs on all your property: For each house pay $25, For each hotel pay $100.")

-- [ ] Implement Community Chest card selection
+2. Implement Community Chest card selection

-- [ ] Check for any additional rules when the user roles doubles
+3. Check for any additional rules when the user roles doubles

-- [ ] Make it so that if the player throws doubles three times in succession, they go immediately to JAIL
+4. Make it so that if the player throws doubles three times in succession, they go immediately to JAIL

-- [ ] Determine the order of the players by randomly rolling the dice then putting the players in order from highest to lowest value
+6. Determine the order of the players by randomly rolling the dice then putting the players in order from highest to lowest value

-- [ ] If a player lands on a property and they do not wish to purchase it allow their to be an auction.
+7. If a player lands on a property and they do not wish to purchase it allow their to be an auction.
 Bank sells the property to the highest bidder.
 Bidding may start at any price.

 ## IMPROVEMENTS